ICOS-Carbon-Portal/doi/README.md

 ICOS DOI minting service at Carbon Portal

 # setup using sbt
-Change project to doiJVM and run the reStart command.
-This this starts both the back end and the front end.
+Change project to `doiJVM` and run the `reStart` command.
+This starts both the backend and the frontend.